CodingGagan/markdown_test/architecture/security.md

 * Employees access production and customer data via virtual machines, which are destroyed when the employee leaves the company.
 * Employees knowingly violating security policies are subject to disciplinary action up to termination, with additional or alternative consequences in place for carelessness or malfeasance.

-For more information on Kubecost privacy and security, please reach out to us at <support@kubecost.com>.
+For more information on nOps privacy and security, please reach out to us at <support@nOps.com>.